 - Yes, rhinoplasty is worth the money.

-- Rhinoplasty can be both a cosmetic and a functional procedure.
-As such, it removes any airway blockage; it restores the shape, the look and the function of the nose.
+- A Rhinoplasty can be both a cosmetic and a functional procedure.
+As such, it removes any airway blockage as well as, restoring the shape, improving both the look and function of the nose.

 How much is a good nose job?

 - A good nose job in Australia can cost anywhere from AUD 8.000 to AUD 20.000.

 - This estimate includes basic work and costs, such as the surgeon’s fee, the anesthetist’s fee and hospital expenses.

 - Depending on your case, the cost may be even higher, as every patient is unique, with different needs and desires.
 Therefore the price varies drastically.

 - Insurance will ONLY cover rhinoplasty if it is medical necessity.
 This is determined by a strict set of Medicare criteria. (if you do not meet Medicare item number criteria your private health fund often wont cover any surgery costs)